D8A-SCIENCE/milvus-testing/README.md

 7) Run (from exampleUse folder) kubectl create -f python-client-pod.yml

+8) Update the python-client-pod.yml with your security context/NFS/etc.  This has a milvus python module for the test inserts and queries.

-8) kubectl exec -it milvus-python-client -- /bin/bash
+9) kubectl exec -it milvus-python-client -- /bin/bash

-9) CD to wherever milvus_social_posts.py is
+10) CD to wherever milvus_social_posts.py is

-10) python milvus_social_posts.py
+11) python milvus_social_posts.py